maryland-gov/mitdp/content/launchpad/staffing-test.md

 The Maryland Digital Service (MDDS) has capacity \- although limited \- to assist agencies with a variety of tasks to bring on new staff through any of the vehicles below.
 As resources permit, MDDS can provide the following services:

-* ## Draft or review position descriptions, job announcements, and interview guides
+* Draft or review position descriptions, job announcements, and interview guides

-* ## Review staffing RFPs, RFIs, and contracts / work orders / etc.
+* Review staffing RFPs, RFIs, and contracts / work orders / etc

-* ## Promote open roles to various civic tech networks and refer candidates to agencies
+* Promote open roles to various civic tech networks and refer candidates to agencies

-* ## Conduct resume reviews and interviews and give feedback on candidates
+* Conduct resume reviews and interviews and give feedback on candidates

 ### Hiring as Agency employees